National Eating Disorders

 For anyone who cares for someone living with an eating disorder, these monthly drop in groups are facilitated by parents.

-’Youth Drop In Centre’ at the Louis Millet Community Complex, Commerical Street, New Minas
+We meet on the 3rd Tuesday of the month at the 'Youth Drop In Centre' at the Louis Millet Community Complex

 Capital Health Eating Disorders Clinic – Halifax